okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-cases/oie-embedded-sdk-use-case-sign-in-soc-idp/java/integrationsteps.md

 With the obtained access token, the user is successfully signed in, and can be sent to the default sign-in page.

 > **Note:** You can obtain basic user information after the user is authenticated by making a request to Okta's Open ID Connect authorization server.
-See [Get user profile information after sign in](/docs/guides/oie-embedded-sdk-alternate-flows/java/main/#getuserprofileinfo) for details.
+See [Get user profile information](/docs/guides/oie-embedded-sdk-use-cases/java/oie-embedded-sdk-use-case-basic-sign-in/#get-user-profile-information) for details.